 49 – Aling-Aling Waterfall

 Aling Aling Waterfall is located near Singaraja.
-It is a picturesque waterfall complex consisting of 7 secret waterfalls with unique side-by-side waterfall top.
+It is a picturesque waterfall complex consisting of 7 secret waterfalls with a unique side-by-side waterfall top.
 Head to Aling-Aling Waterfall to enjoy the natural landscape and refresh yourself after a warm day of walking.
 The waterfall offers a natural swimming pool where you can bathe.

 50 – Air Panas Banjar hot springs